DanielMamaev/MonCenter/README.md

 Moncenter is a program package for real-time GNSS-monitoring establishment.
 It is intended for cost-effective Building Health or geodynamic monitoring.
-Package uses RtkLib functionality and can help users to create GNSS monitoring database
+Package uses RtkLib functionality and can help users to create GNSS monitoring database.

 ## Installation